lattirust/lattirust/BLOGPOST.md

 The `gpu_ntt_acceleration` function handles both forward and inverse NTT operations.
 The direction is specified by the `dir` parameter in ICICLE's function signature.
 The process is as follows:
 1. The function attempts to load and set the GPU backend using `try_load_and_set_GPU_backend_device`.
 If the GPU backend is unavailable, it falls back to a CPU implementation.
 2. It initializes the GPU's NTT context via `init_ntt_context_on_device`, ensuring that input and output memory are allocated and prepared for computation.
+The context also includes the NTT domain configuration which should be done once.
+That is, this routine should ideally be done at compile time or once during some initialization process.
+However, this would involve triggering the GPU initialization at the protocol level.
+For the purpose of this implementation, we set the domain initialization to be done every time the NTT operation is called.
+The overhead of this operation is not included in the benchmarks.
 3. Input data is converted from `Zq<Q>` elements to `BabybearField` elements using `convert_to_babybear` and transferred from host memory to GPU memory using `copy_from_host`.
 4. The NTT operation is performed on the GPU with ICICLE's default NTT configuration.
 5. The results are copied back to host memory using `copy_to_host` and converted from `BabybearField` elements back to `Zq<Q>` elements using `convert_to_Zq`.